 - Cook the flour for AT LEAST 1 full minute.
 Seriously, set a timer.
 Raw flour taste will ruin your gravy.

 You’ll need 2 cups of liquid to make turkey gravy.

-- Start by measuring the drippings (if you follow my How to Cook a Turkey, you’ll have lots of yummy wine in yours!), then top them off with stock until you reach 2 cups.
+- Start by measuring the drippings (if you follow my Thanksgiving Turkey recipe, you’ll have lots of yummy wine in yours!), then top them off with stock until you reach 2 cups.
 If you are making a Spatchcock Turkey, you will have fewer drippings.